bgreg/BIllow/README.md

 2) Installing Ruby
 	1) Use Rbenv to install the latest Ruby (2.4.2 as of today).
-This might take a few minutes `rbenv install 2.4.2`
+This might take a few minutes.

+		`rbenv install 2.4.2`

 	2) Tell rbenv you would like to use this version of Ruby you just installed